 This year temperatures were a little warmer than usual and the baitfish are lingering longer than they normally do.
 Winter waters are perfect for inshore and bay fishing on the Forgotten Coast.
 Try fishing for Sheepshead near the bridges this season.
 Small pieces of shrimp and small sturdy shank hooks with 30lb leader will do the trick.
 Stir the fish up by scraping the bridge pilings before you throw in your line.

 Offshore/Deep Sea Fishing:

-In the winter months, mangrove snapper, lane snapper, Key West grunts and black sea bass are in season for offshore fishing.
-Anglers can target these species with small hooks and little pieces of squid as bait.
-Use light tackle, 30 lb. fluorocarbon leader and 3/0 circle hook.
-Don’t fish right on top of the big wrecks or ledges because the bigger fish hang out in these areas, and they will just break off your line all day.
-Instead, target the outskirts of these areas.
+Mangrove snapper, lane snapper, Key West grunts and black sea bass are in season this winter for offshore fishing.
+You can target these species with small hooks and little pieces of squid as bait, using light tackle, 30 lb. fluorocarbon leader and 3/0 circle hook.
+Target the areas outside of the big wrecks and ledges, otherwise the bigger fish hanging out in the wrecks and ledges will break off your line all day long.

-In the winter, big red snapper and gag grouper are much closer to shore, usually just four or five miles from the coast.
-While you cannot keep these species this time of year, you can catch and release them like crazy, which is really fun.
+Though they are out of season, big red snapper and gag grouper are much closer to shore this time of year.
+While you cannot keep these species this time of year, you can have fun catching and releasing them like crazy, four or five miles offshore.